 for larger projects, since it decreases my administrative costs and, if there is repetition, I can save some time with copy-paste operations.
 However, if I do accept a larger project, then, depending on its volume, I may ask for a deposit to cover the fact that I will have to turn down other projects while I am working on yours.
 Moreover, if it is a project that has the potential to take several months, I may ask for interim payments as the work processes.

-Whispered Interpreting: This is Simultaneous Interpreting provided softly and quietly into the ear of the client when there is no booth and the client is the only one hearing (or needing to hear) the target language.
+provided softly and quietly into the ear of the client when there is no booth and the client is the only one hearing (or needing to hear) the target language.
 This type of interpreting I have done, but I do prefer to go into English in this type of work.